karachanidisip/network_automation/TOPOLOGY_SETUP/ReadMe.txt

 AIM
-This script aims to automate the IP addresses and sub-interface configuration for cisco devices in a topology with 10 Routers.
+This collection of scripts makes use of a topology with devices interconnected over a switch using the same interface (eg Ethernet0/1).
-The physical topology consist of devices interconnected over a switch using the same interface (eg Ethernet0/1).
+The topology_and_ipv4_setup.py creates a logical topology, making use of sub-interfaces and dot1q encapsulation, over the physical one.
+In effect you can create ANY kind of logical topology.
-The logical topology makes use of sub-interfaces and dot1q encapsulation, so you can create ANY kind of logical topology.
+There are other scripts to configure IGPs (RIP, ISIS, OSPF, EIGRP) on the logical topology.

 LIMITATIONS
 The hostmane and the management address of the devices CANNOT be changed!